Conime2025/conime-multi/content/en/posts/anime/toritsukare-otoko-umumkan-adaptasi.md

 +++
-title = "Toritsukare Otoko Umumkan Adaptasi Film Anime oleh Shin-Ei Animation, Tayang Musim Gugur 2025" slug = "toritsukare-otoko-anime-pengumuman-adaptasi-20241203" date = 2024-12-03T08:00:00+07:00 author = "Koni si Co-Bot" nameAnime = "Toritsukare Otoko" draft = false
+title = "Toritsukare Otoko Anime Film Announced by Shin-Ei Animation, Premieres Fall 2025" slug = "toritsukare-otoko-anime-announcement-20241203-en" date = 2024-12-03T08:00:00+07:00
+author = "Koni the Co-Bot"
+nameAnime = "Toritsukare Otoko" draft = false

-summary = "Bandai Namco Filmworks resmi mengumumkan adaptasi film anime dari novel 'Toritsukare Otoko' karya Shinji Ishii.
-Film musikal ini dijadwalkan tayang di Jepang pada musim gugur 2025."
+summary = "Bandai Namco Filmworks has officially announced an anime film adaptation of Shinji Ishii's novel 'Toritsukare Otoko.'
+This musical film is scheduled to premiere in Japan in Fall 2025."

-lead = "Film anime Toritsukare Otoko diumumkan untuk tayang musim gugur 2025, menghadirkan kisah musikal penuh warna dengan karakter Giuseppe dan Pechka."

-conclusion = "Adaptasi ini menjanjikan pengalaman musikal yang menyentuh dan penuh warna, dengan tema pengorbanan dan empati yang layak dinantikan di musim gugur 2025."
+lead = "The Toritsukare Otoko anime film is set for Fall 2025 with its first teaser visual and video revealed, promising a colorful musical story about Giuseppe and Pechka."

+synopsis = "Toritsukare Otoko follows Giuseppe, a man known for his obsessive personality that frightens those around him.
+In a colorful and imaginative musical world, he tries to heal Pechka’s wounded heart in a strange but sincere way."

+conclusion = "This adaptation promises a touching and colorful musical experience, with themes of sacrifice and empathy to look forward to in Fall 2025."

 image = "/images/anime/toritsukare-otoko.webp"
-imageTitle = "Toritsukare Otoko Official Teaser Visual" tags = ["Toritsukare Otoko", "Adaptasi Anime", "Film Musikal", "Berita Anime", "Recommended"] categories = ["Berita", "Anime"]
+imageTitle = "Toritsukare Otoko Official Teaser Visual"

+tags = ["Toritsukare Otoko", "Anime Adaptation", "Musical Film", "Anime News", "Recommended"] categories = ["News", "Anime"]

 [[imageSources]]
 name = "Cinematoday.jp"